hassani0393/cheatsheets/nginx.md

 ### NGINX Amplify
-is SaaS tool that you can use to monitor up to five servers for free.<br>
+Is a SaaS tool that you can use to monitor up to five servers for free.<br>
 Visualizes NGINX performance, and monitors the OS, PHP‑FPM, Docker containers, and more.
 A unique feature in Amplify is a static analyzer for NGINX configuration that provides recommendations for making the configuration more secure and efficient.

 ## Logging